 Sharing environmental management information with the indigenous people of the Alligator Rivers Region

-SSD keeps the traditional owners and other indigenous communities informed about our work being undertaken in a number of ways:
+We keep the Traditional Owners and other Aboriginal communities in the region informed about our work in a number of ways:

-- through meetings, briefings and regular formal and informal personal contact between senior SSD staff, traditional owners and the senior managers of local indigenous organisations;
+- through meetings, briefings and regular personal contact between senior SS staff, traditional owners and the senior managers of local Indigenous organisations;

 - collaborative research work in the region;